 KIN 706 Neurology and KIN 707, Neurology Lab

 Additional requirements (Details on satisfying these requirements are provided by the student's academic adviser and are outlined in the OT Department Policy and Procedure Manual.
 All students receive a copy of the manual in their first year and it is also available on the OT student organization site on Blackboard.)

-A minor or self-designed concentration area that relates to health and human services for a total of 20 credits;
+A minor or self-designed concentration area for a total of 20 credits;

 Volunteer or work experience in a health and human service organization is recommended, although not required.

 Students in the B.S./M.S. curriculum with a GPA of 3.0 or higher begin the professional program in the senior year and complete the following courses: